High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Dimension Reduction for the Conditional Density

-In addition to the properties of TPR$_{n}$ and FDR$_{n}$, Theorem \ref{TH:PDR} also establishes the ``oracle'' property that our screening procedure can select the truly relevant variables with probability approaching 1.
+for some positive $C_{1}$ and $C_{2}$. \end{theorem} In addition to the properties of TPR$_{n}$ and FDR$_{n}$, Theorem \ref{TH:PDR} also establishes the ``oracle'' property that our screening procedure can select the truly relevant variables with probability approaching one.
 However, the theoretical rate of $\varsigma_{n}$ only provides a limited guide in practice.
-For this reason, we propose a practical procedure for choosing the threshold in the following subsection, utilizing the CV approach proposed in \cite{HallRacineLi}.
+For this reason, we propose a practical procedure for choosing the threshold in the following subsection, utilizing the CV approach proposed in \citet{HallRacineLi}.
 It is worth noting that this procedure does not rely on the perfect selection.